VolksEEG/VolksEEG/README.md

 <!-- end list -->

-#Project Planning
+#Project planning
-A detailed overview of the project plan may be found [here].(https://1drv.ms/w/s!AvEzNsBMxiAcpMBu5GTByJBZlJbeDA?e=k30pK4)
+A detailed overview of the project plan may be found [here](https://1drv.ms/w/s!AvEzNsBMxiAcpMBu5GTByJBZlJbeDA?e=k30pK4)

 1. Wenzl, Martin, and Elias Mossialos.
 “Prices For Cardiac Implant